banner

 Saul’s men, knowing jealousy is his weakness, may also have incited the king to pursue David for their gain (1Samuel 26:19).

 Meanwhile, David is hiding in and around large rocks and caves in this remote region, being hunted by Saul’s army.
 Some of us might berate David for hiding from Saul and living by his instincts.
-We should remember that we were born sinners;
+We should remember we were born sinners; trust in God is something we learn.

 In you, O LORD, I have taken refuge; let me never be put to shame; deliver me in your righteousness.
 Turn your ear to me, come quickly to my rescue; be my rock of refuge, a strong fortress to save me.
 Since you are my rock and my fortress, for the sake of your name lead and guide me.
 Free me from the trap that is set for me, for you are my refuge.
-Into your hands I commit my spirit; redeem me, O LORD, the God of truth.
-(Psalm 31:1-5, NIV)
+Into your hands I commit my spirit; redeem me, O LORD, the God of truth (Psalm 31:1-5, NIV).

 Fear

 David’s psalm ends with an encouragement: “Love the LORD, all his saints!
 The LORD preserves the faithful, but the proud he pays back in full.
-Be strong and take heart, all you who hope in the LORD” (Psalm 31:23-24, NIV).
+Be strong and take heart, all you who hope in the LORD,” (Psalm 31:23-24, NIV).

 Our fears make us weak, but we can find strength in God.